UWPCE-PythonCert/PythonCertDevel/_sources/modules/Comprehensions.rst.txt

     for variable in a_list:
         new_list.append(expression_with_variable))

 This is such a common pattern that python added syntax to directly support it.
-THis syntax is known as "comprehensions".
+This syntax is known as "comprehensions".
 The most common of which is a list comprehension, used to build up a new list.
 There are a couple others, which we will get too later, but they all share a similar structure.

 The above structure can be expressed with a single line using a "list comprehension" as so: